deeplearning540/deeplearning540.github.io/source/lesson02/content.rst

 * relate nearest neighbor clustering to an algorithm in `sklearn`
 * examine a data set and search for features that show a clear separation between samples
 * examine a data set and search for features that show a clear separation between samples
-* argue in favor of clustering for a provided dataset, e.g. if simple decision boundaries are sufficient
+* argue in favor of clustering for a provided data set, e.g. if simple decision boundaries are sufficient

 Content